 Dr. Romesh P. Nalliah is a Clinical Professor and serves as the Associate Dean for Patient Services at the University of Michigan School of Dentistry.
 When he graduated from the University of Adelaide School of Dentistry (2000) he wanted to serve in Australia’s public health system that had served his family and began his career in rural Australia using a mobile dental van.
 Since then, he has delivered care in small private practices, large group practices, hospitals, community health centers, and faculty practices.
 While his practice setting has changed, there has been a continuous commitment to public health, efficiency and quality throughout his career.

 For more than a decade, Dr. Nalliah has maintained a national and international reputation as an expert in health services research and public health.
-He has published over 100 articles in peer-reviewed journals, won several research awards and serves on the Editorial Boards of several journals.
+He has published well over 100 articles in peer-reviewed journals, won several research awards and serves on the Editorial Boards of several journals.
+He also serves as the Associate Editor for the Journal of Dental Education.
 He brings expertise in data science into the clinical environment and has published studies related to efficiency and quality in hospitals, community health centers, and dental schools clinics.